 WIC Health Care Providers Frequently Asked Questions

-- Any participant receiving a medical formula (exempt infant formula or WIC-eligible nutritional)
+- Any participant receiving a medical formula (exempt infant formula or a WIC-eligible nutritional)

-- Any child (over 12 months of age) receiving an infant formula
+- Any child (12 months of age or older) receiving an infant formula

 Examples of non-qualifying conditions are formula intolerance, spitting up, colic, personal preference, and solely for the purpose of managing body weight.